 Chan Si Gong - "Silk-Reeling Exercises"

 Relaxed circular and spiraling movements from the Chen Taiji tradition.
-These exercises work to energetically lubricate and coordinate the root, waist, spine, and upper torso, and integrate all parts with the body's physical and energetic center, helping to promote harmonious energy flow through the different energy centers and meridians in the body.
+These exercises work to energetically lubricate and coordinate the root, waist, spine, and upper torso, and integrate all parts with the body's physical and energetic center, helping to release tension and promote harmonious energy flow through the different energy centers and meridians in the body.

 "Long-Life Exercises" (from Guang-Ping Yang Taiji)